The Integration Challenge

 | #7 → #7 | minutes | VC-3 | EDR detection, process isolation |

-Operational Insight: The #7 → #4 transition shows a VC-1 (Strategic) window of days — this is where defenders have the most time to detect and respond.
-Threat hunting programs should prioritize detecting credential harvesting before lateral movement begins.
+Operational Insight: The #7 → #1 transition shows a VC-1 (Strategic) window of days — this is where defenders have the most time to detect and respond.
+Threat hunting should prioritize detecting credential dumping (#1, acquisition) before those credentials are weaponized for lateral movement (#4).

 Integration Benefits